Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.9

     This API range annotation is used to specify an API and corresponding range of version numbers that the function is enabled for.
-It can only be applied to global (i.e. module level) functions and constructors.

     See :ref:`ref-incompat-apis` for more detail.